BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 = 2.3 =
 * Allow some settings to be overriden per form (Success Message, ... )
+* Support for option to use placeholders instead of labels (per form)
+* Rmeove newlines in form HTML that were being converted to <br> upon output

 = 2.2.5 =
 * Fix PHP warnings and notices